-The 130-year-old Nice Observatory is not a museum at all, but a working astrophysics and astronomy lab with several planet discoveries to its name.
-You might recognize it if you saw the recent Woody Allen film Magic in the Moonlight.
+The 140-year-old Nice Observatory is not a museum at all, but a working astronomy lab that offers tours 3 times a week.
+You might recognize it if you saw the Woody Allen film Magic in the Moonlight which was shot here on the Cote d’Azur.

 The Nice Observatory was designed by a collaboration of two the greatest luminaries of their day: Gustave Eiffel, of Eiffel Tower fame bien sur, and Charles Garnier who designed the ornate Paris Opera and Monte Carlo Casino.

 But it was Eiffel who came up with the ingenious floating system for making the giant telescope mobile: a small man-made lake was dug out and filled with water, and the coupole was then erected on a floating platform, allowing the the 92-ton dome to be easily rotated into whatever viewing position was required!
-Nowadays the telescope and dome are maneuvered by hydraulics, but you have to admire the genius of such a creative solution…
+Nowadays, of course, the telescope and dome are maneuvered by hydraulics.

-Hours: Wednesdays, Saturdays and Sundays at 2:45pm.
-The group size is limited to 25 people, so it’s best to reserve in advance here.
+Hours: Wednesdays, Saturdays, and Sundays at 2:45pm.
+The group size is limited to 25 people, so it’s essential to reserve in advance here.

 Tickets: 6€ for adults, but reduced to 3€ for students and children over 6.

-The tour: The 2-hour tour is in French only and takes place mostly outdoors, walking 2 kilometers (1 mile and a half) around the scientific compound, over sometimes steep hilly terrain (but worth it for the stupendous views), finally finishing in the inner sanctum of the cupola.
-Even if you have only a basic grasp of French, the tour is still fascinating, the views magnificent, and all in all a rare experience to get to go inside an observatory and peer through such a telescope.
-English tours can also be arranged in advance for a cost of 90€ for the group at firstname.lastname@example.org
+The tour: The 90-minute tour is in French only and the first half takes place outdoors, walking 2 kilometers (1 mile and a half) around the scientific compound, over sometimes steep hilly terrain with stupendous views (so bring tennis shoes, hat, and sunscreen).
+Once inside the inner sanctum of the famous cupola, you can look through the 18-meter long telescope, then tour the underground and the new interactive Universarium.
+Even if you have only a basic grasp of French, the tour is still fascinating, the views magnificent, and all-in-all a rare experience to get to go inside an observatory and peer through such a telescope.
+English tours can also be arranged in advance for a cost of 90€ for the group at email@example.com

-A couple of times a year there are rare tour opportunities a night for some serious star-gazing.
+For some serious star-gazing, a couple of times a year there are rare opportunities for a night visit, usually around History Weekend in September or during Nice Astronomy Week in April.
 Check the site for info…

 See related page on the History of Nice: 21 Fascinating Facts About Nice